sprxv7/DatabaseFinalProject/README.md

 Description

   Our application maintains student records for DataBase University.
-On the front page, located at <link>, you will find a list of all the students that have graduated from this University.
-The purpose of this
+On the front page, located at [http://sprxv7.epizy.com/?i=1](http://sprxv7.epizy.com/?i=1), you will find a list of all the students that have graduated from this University.
+The purpose of this database is to manage the University's students by edi

   ***